maeddes/hft-25-winter/project/README.md

 Datasource: H2 in-memory
 ```

-* `curl http://localhost:8080/items` still works, but DB is H2
+* `curl http://localhost:8080/items` still works, but DB is H2.
+Which backend and database will be picked is not predictable

 ### 4. Differences between PROD and DEV